 |Gaelic Text By||N/A|

-At some point, Mary MacLeod was exiled for a period of time, and it is possible that this occurred with the succession of Roderick to the headship of the clan in 1693, as the seventeenth chief.
-He died in 1699, and she may have been recalled to Dunvegan at that point.
-In exile, it seems likely that MacLeod travelled somewhat, spending time in Scarba, Pabbay, and latterly Mull.
-Tradition holds that she lived to an old age, although the date of her death is unknown, and it was said that by then she was very fond of whisky and snuff.
-MacLeod could neither read nor write, but she is one of the first untrained poets that we know to have composed eulogy and elegy in vernacular Gaelic, and to have used the so-called strophic metres.
+At some point, Mary MacLeod was exiled for a period of time, and it is possible that this occurred when Roderick became the seventeenth chief of the clan in 1693.
+He died in 1699, and she may have been able to return to Dunvegan at that point.
+In exile, it is possible that she lived in different places, spending time in Scarba, Pabbay, and latterly Mull.
+Tradition holds that she lived to an old age, although the date of her death is unknown.
+It has been said that by then she was very fond of whisky and snuff.
+She could neither read nor write.
+Watson saw her as one of the first untrained poets that we know to have composed eulogy and elegy in vernacular Gaelic, and to have used the so-called strophic metres.

-The 16 songs attributed to MacLeod are presented on pp. 2-99 with Gaelic and English on facing pages.
-Pp. 100-101 contain the lament for Iain Garbh of Raasay, beginning Och nan och ’s mi fo léireadh, which is ascribed to Mary MacLeod in the book Còisir a’ Mhòid.
-Watson does not think it was her composition, however, and Raasay tradition attributes the song to Iain Garbh’s sister.
-Pp. 102-07 contain an anonymous elegy on Sir Norman MacLeod, written in Classical Gaelic, Marbhrainn sior Tormóid Mic Leoid.
-The editor explains that it is included ‘as a specimen of classic poetry for comparison with the style of Mary MacLeod’s composition on the same theme’ (pp 102-03).
-There follows a section containing Notes on subject matter and the interpretation of the text (pp. 109-42), and a section of Notes on the Metres (pp. 142-44).
-We are then given a list of Relevant Dates (pp. 145-46), and a Vocabulary (pp. 147-55) which gives the English meaning of each word, and the number of the line in which it appears in the text.
-The volume ends with an Index of Persons and Places in the Text (pp. 157-58).
+The 16 songs attributed to Mary MacLeod are presented on pp. 2-99 with Gaelic and English on facing pages.
+The lament for Iain Garbh of Raasay, Och nan och ’s mi fo léireadh, is printed on pp. 100-01, though Raasay tradition attributed the song to Iain Garbh’s sister and Watson did not believe it was Mary’s composition.
+This is followed (pp. 102-07) by the Classical Gaelic elegy on Sir Norman MacLeod, Rug an fheibhe a teirm as-teach, which was included ‘as a specimen of classic poetry for comparison with the style of Mary MacLeod’s composition on the same theme’ (pp 102-03).
+The volume is completed by Notes (pp. 109-42), Notes on the Metres (pp. 142-44), Relevant Dates (pp. 145-46), a Vocabulary (pp. 147-55) and an Index of Persons and Places in the Text (pp. 157-58).

-In a number of songs, MacLeod catalogues her subject’s allies amongst other clans, e.g. ‘Aig lìonmhorachd do chàirdeis riu \ Cha sgrìobhar iad air phaipearan; \ Bidh Frisealaich, bidh Granndaich leat, \ Bidh Rothaich a thaobh nàduir leat \ Nan cumadh iad an àbhaist riut \ ’Gad chur ’san àite an còir dhuit’ (p.
+In a number of her songs Mary praises her subject by referring to the number of allies he can call on amongst other clans, e.g.: ‘Aig lìonmhorachd do chàirdeis riu \ Cha sgrìobhar iad air phaipearan; \ Bidh Frisealaich, bidh Granndaich leat, \ Bidh Rothaich a thaobh nàduir leat \ Nan cumadh iad an àbhaist riut \ ’Gad chur ’san àite an còir dhuit’ (p.
 80).
-The subject’s ancestry is also frequently praised, e.g. ‘Bha leth do shloinnidh \ Ri sìol Cholla \ Nan cìos troma \ Is nam pìos soilleir, \ Bho chóigeamh Chonnacht: \ Bu lìonmhor do loingeas bréidgheal’ (p.
-94), and the ancestral figure Olghar is mentioned on a number of occasions, e.g. Sir Tormod mo rùin, \ Olgharach thù, \ Foirmeil o thùs t’àbhaist (p.
-44) and De shliochd Olghair nan lann (p.
+The subject’s ancestry is also a frequent focus of praise, e.g.: ‘Bha leth do shloinnidh \ Ri sìol Cholla \ Nan cìos troma \ Is nam pìos soilleir, \ Bho chóigeamh Chonnacht: \ Bu lìonmhor do loingeas bréidgheal’ (p.
+94).
+The name of Olghar, a Norse progenitor of the MacLeods, is mentioned on a number of occasions, e.g.: Sir Tormod mo rùin, \ Olgharach thù, \ Foirmeil o thùs t’àbhaist (p.
+44); De shliochd Olghair nan lann (p.
 66).

-Cumha do Mhac Leoid (pp. 52-59) is an elegy composed after the death of Roderick (son of Iain Breac), the seventeenth chief, and his brother Norman, who was also presumed to have died at that time.
+Cumha do Mhac Leoid (pp. 52-59) is an elegy for Roderick (son of Iain Breac), the seventeenth chief, and his brother Norman, who was also presumed to have died at that time.
 MacLeod expressed her joy on hearing that Norman was still alive in An Crònan (pp. 60-71).
-In these two songs, MacLeod praises Norman, and praises both Norman’s and Roderick’s ancestry, but of Roderick himself they say very little, thereby hinting at her feelings in regard to both his own character and his abandonment of some of the traditional roles of the chief.
-We hear, for example, ‘Is e m’aiteas gu dearbh \ Gun glacar grad shealbh \ An grunnd farsaing nan sealg \ Is an caisteal nan arm \ Leis a’ mhacaomh d’an ainm Tormod’ (p.
+In these two songs, MacLeod praises Norman, and praises both Norman’s and Roderick’s ancestry, but of Roderick himself they say very little, which may reveal her feelings in regard to both his own character and his abandonment of some of the traditional roles of the chief.
+In regard to Norman, however, there is no such reserve: ‘Is e m’aiteas gu dearbh \ Gun glacar grad shealbh \ An grunnd farsaing nan sealg \ Is an caisteal nan arm \ Leis a’ mhacaomh d’an ainm Tormod’ (p.
 62).

-In addition to the panegyric motifs, however, there is a distinctly personal element in MacLeod’s poetry, which was much less pronounced in the poetry of the classical bards.
-For example, in Marbhrann do Shir Tormod (pp. 88-95), we find ‘Is trom an cudthrom so dhrùidh, \ Dh’fhàg mo chuislein gun lùth, \ Is tric snighe mo shùl \ A’ tuiteam gu dlùth, \ Chaill mi iuchair mo chùil: \ An cuideachd luchd-ciuil cha téid mi’ (p.
+In addition to the conventional tropes of panegyric, however, there is a distinctly personal note in MacLeod’s poetry, which is often lacking in the classical poetry.
+For example, in Marbhrann do Shir Tormod (pp. 88-95), the personal element is evident: ‘Is trom an cudthrom so dhrùidh, \ Dh’fhàg mo chuislein gun lùth, \ Is tric snighe mo shùl \ A’ tuiteam gu dlùth, \ Chaill mi iuchair mo chùil: \ An cuideachd luchd-ciuil cha téid mi’ (p.
 88).
 Tuireadh (pp. 32-35) and Crònan an Taibh (pp. 44-49) were composed while MacLeod was in exile.
-In the first song in particular she shows her longing to return to Skye, and expresses her sadness at being exiled: ‘Is muladach mì \ O cheann seachdain, \ Is mi an eilean gun \ Fhiar gun fhasgadh. \ Ma dh’fhaodas mi \ Théid mi dhachaidh; \ Nì mi an t-iomramh \ Mar as fhasa’ (p.
-32)
+In the former in particular she shows her longing to return to Skye, and expresses her sadness at being exiled: ‘Is muladach mì \ O cheann seachdain, \\ Is mi an eilean gun \ Fhiar gun fhasgadh. \\ Ma dh’fhaodas mi \ Théid mi dhachaidh; \\ Nì mi an t-iomramh \ Mar as fhasa’ (p.
+32).

-The four songs that are not elegies or eulogies are Posadh Mhic Leoid (pp. 2-11), Mairearad nan Cuireid (pp. 12-15), the aforementioned Tuireadh (pp. 32-35), and An t-Eudach (pp. 50-53).
-The first two songs belong to the flyting element which surfaces in the waulking-song tradition.
-In the second, MacLeod addresses Mairearad nan Cuireid stating ‘Gum faighte an tigh m’athar-s’ \ Sitheann ’s cnàimhean an fhéidh: \ Is gheibhte an tigh t’athar-s’ \ Sùgh is cnàimhean an éisg’ (p.
+The four songs that are probably or certainly not by Mary MacLeod, namely Posadh Mhic Leoid (pp. 2-11), Mairearad nan Cuireid (pp. 12-15), the aforementioned Tuireadh (pp. 32-35), and An t-Eudach (pp. 50-53), share some eulogistic features with her authentic compositions.
+The waulking song tradition has its own ways of invoking the panegyric code.
+These include the competitive vaunting seen in such flyting songs as Mairearad nan Cuireid, e.g.: ‘Gum faighte an tigh m’athar-s’ \ Sitheann ’s cnàimhean an fhéidh: \ Is gheibhte an tigh t’athar-s’ \ Sùgh is cnàimhean an éisg’ (p.
 12).

 |Further Reading||Campbell, J. L., ‘Notes on the Poems ascribed to Mary MacLeod in D. C. MacPherson’s Duanaire’, SGS, 11 (1968), 171-91.